+The FM component is likely used for ranging and undergoes large variation as bats approach objects .
+Frequency-changes in group flying FM-bats could indicate a JAR, but could also be a responseto the physical presence of other bats in the vicinity (Cvikel;Fawcett2015].
+Corresponding to FM-bats, we hypothesized that the (f)FM components should show changes / …

 The tFM call component can undergo alterations in groups.
 Fawcett et al. (2015) found that the tFM minimum frequency (-10 dB call peak frequency) increase by 5 kHz on average in pairs.
 In contrast, we only found a drop by ~1 kHz of the tFM lower frequency (-10 dB tFM peak frequency) and an increase by maximally 1.8 kHz of tFM bandwidth.
-Our window analysis revealed no systematic differences in terminal frequency estimates between single-bat and multi-bat situationsBats also change call duration in the presence of conspecifics and noise (Fawcett et al. 2015; Lu, Zhang, and Luo 2020).
+Our window analysis revealed no systematic differences in terminal frequency estimates between single-bat and multi-bat situations.
+Both FM and CF-(???) bats also change call duration in the presence of conspecifics and noise (Fawcett et al. 2015; Lu, Zhang, and Luo 2020).
 While we found only found an increase in tFM duration by 0.1 ms, previous studies found 0.6-1.8 ms (Lu et al; Fawcett et al).
 Fawcett et al. (2015) found an average increase in tFM duration by 1.8 ms in pairs, while we find a slight median increase by about 0.1 ms in multi-bat calls.
 In another study with artifical playbacks, Lu, Zhang, and Luo (2020) found an increase of 0.6ms in comparison to calls in silence.
-Compared to previous studies, our effects are small, and unlikely to have biological relevance
+An increased tFM duration may provide an increase in in echo detection [amichai;LuoGoerlitzBrummwiegrebe;].
+The current increase in duration corresponds to a negligible fraction (~5%), and is unlikely to have any major sensory implications.
+Compared to previous studies, our effects are small, and unlikely to have biological relevance.

+4.3 Call levels